sugunan/ezfollow/README.md

   * Good to have a way to alert about to breach SLA for each mail thread (before 10 min)
   * It is good to have working hours on SLA clock as Monday to Friday on week days and 8AM to 5PM as office hours

+### Architecture and Implementation details

+* Provide the complete ER diagram or if it is no SQL then provide the data model with example
+* Provide the overall design of the application
+* Follow UML standard on the diagrams
+* Provide step by step deployment guide
+* Provide user guide for the end product
+* All the environment variable and SLA matrix should be configurable in single place
+* Follow proper design patterns on implementation
+* Follow proper coding standards and check for any vulnerabilities